HBF Practical Info & Deadlines

 - Autumn 2020 - exact date tbc: Dutch Post-production Awards

-- 1 March 2020:Script and Project Development: Bright Future
+- 1 March 2021:Script and Project Development: Bright Future

-Please note that the global Covid-19 crisis will not affect the 30 March and 1 April 2020 deadlines, they will go ahead as usual.
+Please note that the global Covid-19 crisis will not affect deadlines in 2020, all selection rounds will go ahead as planned.

 The entry forms for both Script and Project Development categories will be available online at least 2 weeks before the deadline.